Weight cycling

 Weight cycling, also known as yo-yo dieting, is the repeated loss and gain of weight, resembling the up-down motion of a yo-yo.
 The temporary weight loss of yo-yo dieting is often caused by quick yet unsustainable success of strict diets.
 The dieter often gives up due to hunger or discomfort, and gains the weight back.
 The dieter then seeks to lose the regained weight, and the cycle begins again.
-Other individuals cycle weight deliberately in service of bodybuilding or athletic goals.
-Weight cycling contributes to increased risk of later obesity, due to repeated signals being sent to the body signalling that it's in starvation mode; therefore it learns to be better and better at storing fat, and increases the strain on vital organs, likely promoting cardiometabolic disease.
+Other individuals cycle weight deliberately in pursuit of bodybuilding or athletic goals.
+Weight cycling contributes to increased risk of later obesity, due to repeated signals being sent to the body signalling that it is in starvation mode; therefore it learns to store fat more readily, and increases the strain on vital organs, likely promoting cardiometabolic disease.

 Causes

 Dieting

 The reasons for yo-yo dieting are varied but often include embarking upon a hypocaloric diet too extreme to maintain.
 At first the dieter may experience elation at the thought of weight loss and pride in their self-control for resisting certain foods, e.g. junk food, desserts, and sweets.
 Over time, however, the limits imposed by such extreme diets cause effects such as depression or fatigue that make the diet impossible to sustain.
 Ultimately, the dieter reverts to their old eating habits, now with the added emotional effects of failing to lose weight by the restrictive diet.
 Such an emotional state leads many people to eating more than they would have before dieting, especially the 'forbidden' foods e.g. junk food, desserts, and sweets, causing them to rapidly regain weight.